orkunkaraduman/Lazy-Utils/README.md

 $prefs: _preferences in hash type_

-> valuableArgs: _accepts option value after option if next argument is not an option_
+> valuableArgs: _accepts option value after option if next argument is not an option, by default 0_
 >
 > noCommand: _use first parameter instead of command, by default 0_
 >